-12 U.S. Hotels Every Beauty Enthusiast Must Visit
+13 US Hotels Every Beauty Enthusiast Must Visit

 Acqualina Resort & Spa

-The laundry list of awards that this resort and spa has won is unmatched.
-You can enjoy services at Acqualina Spa by ESPA — a 20,000 square foot facility that houses treatment rooms, healing heat and water rituals, relaxation lounges, and more.
-They recommend that you arrive 60 minutes before your scheduled appointment so that you can enjoy their Himalayan Salt Walls, chromotherapy crystal steam rooms, arctic ice fountains, experiential showers, and Finnish dry heat saunas.
+The list of awards that this resort and spa has won is unmatched.
+You can enjoy services at Acqualina Spa by ESPA—a 20,000 square-foot facility that houses treatment rooms, healing heat and water rituals, relaxation lounges, and more.
+It's recommended that you arrive 60 minutes before your scheduled appointment so that you can enjoy the Himalayan salt walls, chromotherapy crystal steam rooms, arctic ice fountains, experiential showers, and Finnish dry heat saunas.

 Photo: